 We’re always nice to people.
 And it’s always genuine.
-Though the same cannot be said of all of our clients – especially when they’ve been brought up to never lie!
+Though the same cannot be said of everyone – especially when they’ve been brought up never to lie!

 Babies Are Always Beautiful, But Some Are More Beautiful Than Others

 I am asked a lot about how we can be so nice to people all the time.
 Our entire team is built that way.
 That’s not to say we don’t have off days when I could honestly strangle someone but, on the whole, we genuinely love people, especially our clients.